Skanstull

 Skanstull (from skans "sconce; small fort" and tull "customs house") is an area in Södermalm in Stockholm.
 Skanstull connects the traffic between the inner city and the south parts of Stockholm and its suburbs.
 Skanstull was originally the city's southern toll station, but the toll station was removed in 1857.
 Skanstull served as an execution site in the 17th century.

-The Skanstull metro station was opened in 1950.
+The Skanstull metro station was opened in 1950, and is served by metro lines T17, T18, and T19.

+Beginning in February 2020, local transmission system operator Svenska kraftnät began construction on a new electrical connection between Skanstull and Anneberg, supporting future electrical needs for the area.

 Swedish artist Bladee was raised in the Skanstull area as a child.